 Parallel to Serial Conversion

-Conversion of a stream of multiple data elements received simultaneously into a stream of data elements transmitted in time sequence.
+A parallel to serial conversion is also known as the conversion of a stream of multiple data elements received simultaneously into a stream of data elements transmitted in time sequence.

 Parallel to Serial Converter

-Refers to the ability to connect multiple devices to a single BRI connection without repeaters to boost the signal.
+Passive Bus is also known as the ability to connect multiple devices to a single BRI connection without repeaters to boost the signal.
 The configuration of the passive bus combines the terminating residence for all the devices connected to your ISDN line to add up to 100 ohms.